-All bike path designs shall satisfy the storm drainage requirements of the Local Entity's utilities department[MM7][JS8].
+All bike path designs shall satisfy the storm drainage requirements of the Local Entity's requirements and standards.
 Bike paths located within state Right-of-Way shall meet CDOT standards.

 B. Ditch Placement

 Where a bike path is cut into a hillside, a ditch shall be placed along the high side of the bike path to prevent sheet flow across it.